Reference

 Dual voltage power supplies

-With a dual voltage power supply, you can provide 12V for the motor controller and 5V for the Arduino.
-You may also be able to find higher voltage units if you need such as 14-15V if your scale trains require it.
+With a dual voltage power supply, you can provide 12V for the Motor Driver and 5V for the Arduino.
+You may also be able to find higher voltage units if you need such as 14-15V if your scale/gauge trains require it.

 • Mean Well Dual Voltage Power Supply (5V and 12V)